Uvalde: School District Police Officers Suspended After May Shooting

 He concluded that the school was not adequately prepared for the risk of an armed assailant and I used to leave the doors open or unlocked, which violates security policies in the school district.

-Due to poor maintenance and pre-preparation for the attack, the shooter likely killed most of his victims before responders entered the building, the report said.
+Due to poor maintenance and pre-preparation for the attack, the shooter likely killed most of his victims before responders entered the building, the report explained.

 “Of the approximately 142 rounds the attacker fired inside the building, he almost certainly expended more than 100 before any officers entered,” the investigation said.